Ayoola17/Rasa-chatbot/README.md

 - to enter the jenkins admin password go to the jenkins log look for the following line `This may also be found at: /var/jenkins_home/secrets/initialAdminPassword` and copy the key above it
 - input your details username password and email
-- once you are logged in to the jenkins server install all the neccessay plugin plugins needed for this project are `docker`, `git` and `kubernetes`, `kubernetes credentials provider`. you can choosse the recommend plugin installation at the prompt.
+- once you are logged in to the jenkins server install all the neccessay plugin plugins needed for this project are `docker`, `git` and `kubernetes`. you can choosse the recommend plugin installation at the prompt.
 Go to your Jenkins dashboard.

 Click on "Manage Jenkins" in the left sidebar.
 Click on "Manage Plugins".
-Click on the "Available" tab and type the plugin you want to install
+Click on the "Available" tab and type the plugin you want to select install without restatr
 - you may  have to restart jenkins to make the changes work

+To connect jenkins with docker desktop navigate to manage `jenkins` -> `Nodes and clouds` -> select `clouds` on the left
+- select docker
+- enter `unix:///var/run/docker.sock` as the Docker Host url
+- test connection and select enabled
+- save and apply settings
 ## connecting jenkins to docker registery
 make sure the docker plug-in is installed before you run
 - go to the jenkins dashboard -> credential -> system  then click on global credentials